-Optical Character Recognition (OCR) can significantly enhance your Android app by enabling text extraction from images.
-Google ML Kit offers a robust OCR library that simplifies the implementation of this functionality.
-In this guide, we'll explore how to integrate OCR capabilities into your Android application.
+Optical Character Recognition (OCR) enhances your Android app by enabling automatic text detection and extraction from images.
+Google ML Kit provides a powerful yet simple OCR library that allows you to integrate text recognition with minimal setup.
+In this guide, you will learn how to add OCR capabilities to your Android application.

 Prerequisites